 David Giard is a former accountant and a former biochemist, who has been developing solutions using Microsoft technologies for nearly 3 decades.
 Currently, David helps people build solutions in his role as a Microsoft Senior Software Engineer.
 David has been very active in the developer community, speaking at numerous major conferences, code camps, and user groups around the world; helping to lead user groups; and helping to organize conferences and other geek events.
 He is the host and producer of the mildly popular online TV shows Technology and Friends and GCast.
 He is the co-author of the Wrox book Real World .NET, C#, and Silverlight.
 You can read his latest thoughts at DavidGiard.com.
 His hobbies include video, photography, sports, and embarrassing his sons.

-Robert Boxall, formerly Netflix Director of Cloud Services, currently at Gogo, is a “Hands-On” coding executive with proven experience both in building new products and teams from scratch and rebuilding large organizations around truly agile and rapid development cycles.
-Working experience with mobile and web development coupled to Cloud Services built on micro-services.
+Robert Boxall VP of Technology and Product at Redbox, formerly Director of Cloud Services at Netflix, is a “Hands-On” coding executive with proven experience both in building new products and teams from scratch and rebuilding large organizations around truly agile and rapid development cycles.
+Robert is currently leading Redbox’s digital transformation to the Cloud.

 (@starbuxman): Josh is a Spring Developer Advocate at Pivotal.
 Josh is a Java Champion, author of 5 books (including O’Reilly’s “Cloud Native Java: Designing Resilient Systems with Spring Boot, Spring Cloud, and Cloud Foundry”) and 3 best-selling video trainings (including “Building Microservices with Spring Boot Livelessons” w/ Phil Webb), and an open-source contributor (Spring Boot, Spring Integration, Spring Cloud, Activiti and Vaadin).